Flowers worth obsessing over

 -

-Yes—if you live in a cold climate, dig them after frost and store them in a cool, humid space.
+Yes—if you live in a cold climate, dig them up after frost and store them in a cool, humid space.
 If storage fails (it happens!), come back next spring.
 We’ll have more tubers ready.

 -